-Prepared by Alison Chaikenshe-devel logo and offered under Creative Commons logo
+Prepared by Alison Chaiken and offered under

 Goal: Configure a target running u-boot to retrieve files via TFTP and a laptop to serve them, both using static IP addresses for convenience.
 The command output shown here comes from a Boundary Devices Nitrogen8MQ board running U-boot 2020.10 and connected to a laptop running Debian, but the instructions are far more general.